 NOTE: If you are a current A+ certificate holder, and you acquired it before December 31, 2010, your credential has a lifetime validity period.
 However, if you hold the CompTIA A+ certification that was obtained after the specified term, then you will have to renew it after every three years.

 Launched in 2015, the current version of the CompTIA A+ exams is similar to the previous ones.
 Now it includes the 220-901 and 220-902 tests.
 These certification exams replaced the previous version, which contained the 220-801 and 220-802 examinations.

 Each exam is computer-based and consists of multiple-choice and performance-based questions.
 The A+ 220-901 and 220-902 examinations include 90 questions that should be answered within 90 minutes.
 The candidates get their results immediately after completing the tests.
 You will be required to fill in a short survey before you receive your result.
-Filling this survey is mandatory.
+Filling this survey is mandatory, get it here!.